llm-bible/llm-bible.github.io/_publications/sharma2024why.markdown

 bibkey: sharma2024why
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.02018"}
-tags: ['Interpretability And Explainability', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Interpretability And Explainability', 'Reinforcement Learning']
 ---
 The emergence of Large Language Models (LLMs) has revealed a growing need for human-AI collaboration, especially in creative decision-making scenarios where